+L. 2.
 Programs carried out by the Under Secretary for Rural Development of the Department of Agriculture;

-The USDA Rural Development makes available funding to rural communities across the Commonwealth.
+The USDA Rural Development makes available funding to rural Kentucky communities across the Commonwealth.
 One of the main goals of Rural Development is to strengthen the local economies by working to improve not only small businesses but also to engage the communities surrounding the businesses.

 Programs and initiatives are geared towards providing resources and building bridges of communication for rural communities.
 The fundamental concerns for rural areas and their communities are wrapped around access and equity.
-This includes individuals who are living with a disability and their support systems.
+This is this is relevant to Kentucky's rural populations as well, including persons with disabilities and their family support systems.

-Kentuckians with disabilities living in rural areas have further challenges.
 Kentucky is a primarily rural state, incorporating 54 Appalachian counties, and characterized by a high poverty rate relative to other U.S. States.
 (Project E3).
 According to 2021 Census data, Kentucky is among five states with the highest disability populations in the country making up more than 17% of the state's population.
 This data also explains that individuals experiencing disabilities represent over half the population in rural areas throughout the country.
 The geographic isolation of Kentucky's rural communities poses significant challenges for persons with disabilities in achieving competitive, integrated, and lasting employment and community participation and integration.
 The rural nature of Kentucky and the centralization of employment opportunities in urban areas create significant transportation and access barriers to employment opportunities.
 (Project E3).

 An important program that will assist the broader community in rural Kentucky is the USDA Rural Developments broadband initiative.
 The Rural Development Innovation Center's Broadband Resources for Rural America program addresses the digital gap in households and assists in providing internet access across these rural areas.
-Broadband services are important to families in rural communities for them to have access to education, training and health resources as well as connecting them to workforce opportunities.
+Broadband services are important to families in rural communities for them to have access to education, training, health resources as well as connecting them to workforce opportunities.

-Rural families and businesses are seeing more opportunities by the support of USDA programs, offering loans, aggressively pursuing broadband access for communities, advancing infrastructure and equity initiatives for both families and businesses that will benefit people's livelihood and workforce opportunities in all areas of the state.
+Opportunities are opening for rural families and businesses by the support of USDA programs, offering loans, aggressively pursuing broadband access for communities, advancing infrastructure and equity initiatives for both families and businesses that will benefit people's livelihood and workforce opportunities in all areas of the state.
 This initiative may also help with isolation experienced by people living in rural areas.

-Efforts by OVR staff to provide information for these available resources to consumers continue to be made.
-The Assistive Technology Branch holds an Assistive Technology Conference annually for Kentucky State University's Research Farm.
+Efforts by OVR staff to provide these available resources to consumers continue to be made.
+KY OVR participates in the AgrAbility program, and the Assistive Technology Branch holds an Assistive Technology Conference annually for Kentucky State University's Research Farm.
 The 3-day conference ensures awareness of the various programs, services and resources available.
 At the most recent 2023 Assistive Technology Conference held in June, the following topics discussed were: